BrownieO/Conlang-notes/Grammar/cases.md

 Those cases indicate the object and the subject of a sentence respectively.
 They aren't marked in Balkeon.

 ## Dative
 The dative case indicates the recipient of an action.
-Its marker is the suffix "stan".
+Its marker is the suffix "<span translate="no" lang="es">stan</span>".

 ## Genitive
 The genitive case indicates possession.
-Its marker is the suffix "os".
+Its marker is the suffix "<span translate="no" lang="es">os</span>".

 ## Definite and indefinite words
 Words are indefinite by default.